 The rules of the NYSE provide that, when a matter to be voted on at an annual meeting is "non-routine," a broker holding shares of record on behalf of a client may vote those shares only if the broker has received voting instructions from the client.
-The broker may submit a proxy on any routine matter, for which instructions were required, but when the broker refrains from voting on non-routine matters, a "broker nonvote" occurs.
-Shares subject to a broker nonvote are not counted as present or represented with respect to those matters, but are counted as present and represented for purposes of determining the presence of a quorum at the annual meeting.
-Under the rules of the NYSE, the election of directors (Item 1) and the nonbinding vote to approve the compensation of our named executive officers (Item 2) are considered non-routine.
+The broker may submit a proxy on any routine matter, for which instructions were required but not provided, but when the broker refrains from voting on non-routine matters, a "broker nonvote" occurs.
+Shares subject to a broker nonvote are not counted as present or represented with respect to those matters but are counted as present and represented for purposes of determining the presence of a quorum at the annual meeting.
+Under the rules of the NYSE, the election of directors (Item 1); the nonbinding vote to approve the compensation of our named executive officers (Item 2); the nonbinding vote on the frequency of future votes on named executive officer compensation (Item 3); and the stockholder proposal (Item 5) are considered non-routine.